wandb/docs/docs/guides/hosting/scim.md

         {
             "op": "replace",
             "path": "organizationRole",
-            "value": "admin" // will set the user's organization-level role to admin }
+            "value": "admin" // will set the user's organization-scoped role to admin }
     ]
 }